 Dr. King clearly understood that too often there was a difference between the Christianity taught in the Bible and the varieties of Christianity he saw being lived out.

 In his book “A Gift of Love: Sermons from Strength to Love and Other Preachings” (page 140), Dr. King wrote, “Evil can be cast out, not by man alone nor by a dictatorial God who invades our lives, but when we open the door and invite God through Christ to enter.
-'Behold, I stand at the door, and knock; if any man hear My voice, and open the door, I will come in to him, and will sup with him, and he with Me.’
+'Behold, I stand at the door, and knock; if any man hear My voice, and open the door, I will come in to him, and will eat with him, and he with Me.’”
+(Revelation 3:20, King James Version).

 Dr. King goes on to say, “God is too courteous to break open the door, but when we open it in faith believing, a divine and human confrontation will transform our sin-ruined lives into radiant personalities.”